Planning Events at UHCL

 The Office of Student Involvement and Leadership recommends utilizing this Program Planner worksheet (Docx) to help your team plan events.
 Fill this out alone or with your RSO team members, and then create a plan to complete all tasks!

-Reserving Space & Equipment
+Reserving Space and Equipment

 There are a variety of spaces available to you for hosting events or meetings for free as a registered student organization!
 All requests are expected to be submitted at least 2 weeks in advance.